LukeMcCulloch/PyAMRCFD/README.md

 5. Gradient based adaptive mesh refinement is now under construction.  (and will be ported to the c++ codebase after it works)

 Here is a preview of AMR mesh refinement.
+Here the refinement (and coarsening) criteria is the gradient of the density and this is a solution of the unsteady vortex case.

 ![AMRdensity](pics/DensityGradientBasedRefinement.png)